segasai/rvspecfit/README.md

 * Install rvspecfit
 * Download PHOENIX library
-* Create various PHOENIX processed files (such as spectra convolved to the resolution of your instrument, interpolation files)
+* Create PHOENIX processed files for your spectral configuration (such as spectra convolved to the resolution of your instrument and interpolation files)
 * Run the code